GlitchMC/Transparency-Odyssey-IV/README.md

 A Transparency patch for Etrian Odyssey IV: Legend of the Titan

 For Citra:
 Right-Click EOIV in the game browser, and Open Mods Location.
-Place the "romfs" folder here (it is within the luma folder)
+Place the "romfs" folder here (it is within the luma folder).

 For 3DS:
 Enable Luma Patching by booting the system while holding Select.